 3.)
 Shed skins and eggshells around hiding places

 4.)
-A musty odor in infested areas
+A musty odour in infested areas

 Yes.
 Bed bugs can survive for months without feeding.
 They remain dormant until they find a suitable host.
 This makes them difficult to eliminate, as they can hide in cracks, cracking paint, and other furniture for long periods.